- Shop for hidden treasures and your lunch special in the San Lorenzo market

 - Stroll through the peaceful and relaxing greenery of the Boboli Gardens

-Day 7: Florence to Rome, Colosseum & Forum Tour
+Day 7: Train to Rome, Colosseum & Roman Forum Tour

 Visitors and locals wanting to soak in the sunshine flock to the beautiful Giardino degli Aranci, the city's vibrant orange tree gardens on Aventine Hill, or relax in the lush greenery of the Villa Borghese Gardens.